abhaysrivastav/abhaysrivastav.github.io/blogs/containers.md

         - Images can have one or more versions.
         - To push the images we should be registered user.
         - Official repo is called "library".

+        - docker system info

+        -  docker image : list the images from  ls  : /var/lib/docker

+        - /etc/docler/daemon.json is the file when we need to change some default configuration

+        - Docker has some management commands :

+        - Container Management commad :
+            -
+# How to install the Docker in CentOS: